Conway Faculty Fellow

 The goal of this proposed fellowship is to develop an overseas service learning semester in computing.
 The service learning semester would strive to focus students to consider the following fundamental question: "Instead of using computers to make money or do basic scientific research, how can one use computing to do good in the world"?
 Since computing students rarely study abroad, let alone undertake a service learning semester, developing a service learning experience in computing fills a very acute need.
 The goal would be to partner with other Jesuit universities to create a biennial experience that would draw computing students from any of the partner institutions who together will undertake a service project where computing can play a significant contributing role.

 Dr. Jennifer Beste, Associate Professor of Theology at Xavier University, was awarded the 2010 Conway Fellowship for her project, Seeking Sexual Justice on a Jesuit Campus.
 This project originated during her participation in the 2004 Ignatian Mentoring Program for Faculty.
 She has continued to develop this important endeavor and the Fellowship will allow her to fully actualize her vision.
-Read a description about her project here and student feedback here.
+A description about her project and student feedback.

-An 18-minute video, "Ignatian Spirituality and Sexuality", is here.
+An 18-minute video, "Ignatian Spirituality and Sexuality".
 The video is a pedagogical resource for educators working to impact the "hook-up culture".

 Dr. Beste's project was showcased in the February 2011 edition of the Connections e-newsletter for the Association of Jesuit Colleges and Universities.